AriFordsham/GHCWiki/building/targets.md

 Do these things in `$(TOP)/libraries` directory.

-- Build all libraries
+- Build all libraries: `make`
-- Build just one library
+- Build just the `foo` library: `make make.library.foo`.
+You need to `make remake.library.foo` if you need clean or reconfigure first, e.g. if you changed the module imports.
-- Clean all libraries
+- Clean all libraries: `make clean`
-- Clean just one library
+- Clean just the `foo` library: `make clean.library.foo`

-Do you do the selective work in `libraries/` or in `libraries/haskell98/` (say)?

-Disabling a library you don't want to build.
-(Mess with SUBDIRS?)
+It's not possible to stop the build system from trying to build a boot library, other than fiddling with SUBDIRS in `libraries/Makefile`.

 ### Testing